Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1/README.md

 - Click the question to open the answer screen.
 - Question buttons update to labels when answered.
 - Score is tracked by the GUI
-- Theres a reset button to reset the questions and reset the score.
+- Theres a reset button to reset the questions and the score.

 <details closed><summary>How to install the app 💻</summary>